 What will Voices Together cost my congregation?

 If a box arrives damaged, do not open the box before taking pictures to document its condition.
-Next, open the box and take pictures to show how it was packaged including the packing materials.
-If product is damaged and needs to be replaced, start a UPS claim at: https://www.ups.com/us/en/help-center/claims-support.page.
-Great photos are key in the success of getting books replaced.
-This website has concise instructions to file a claim.
+Next, open the box and take pictures to show how it was packaged, including the packing materials.
+If product is damaged and needs to be replaced, start a UPS claim at https://www.ups.com/us/en/help-center/claims-support.page.
+This website has concise instructions on how to file a claim.
+High-quality photos are key in the success of getting books replaced.

 Will there be launch events for Voices Together?

 Many congregations and regions are eager to host Voices Together trainings.
-The Voices Together committee comprises 12 volunteers and 1 paid staff member who have devoted the last three years to this far-reaching project as a gift to the church.
+The Voices Together committee comprises 12 volunteers and 1 paid staff member who devoted years to this far-reaching project as a gift to the church.
 Committee members are eager to help introduce Voices Together as their schedules permit.
-MennoMedia provides a suggested fee schedule for engaging members of the Voices Together team in workshops and launch events.
+MennoMedia provides a suggested fee schedule for engaging members of the Voices Together team in